CRCHUM-Epilepsy-Group/hexoskin.py/README.md

     for r in rngs:
         print r.user.first_name

 Clearly it shouldn't be necessary to fetch the user 20 times and happily the library is clever enough to avoid that.
-Once the user is loaded once, it's added to an object cache and won't be loaded again until the cache expires (1 hour right now)
+Once the user is loaded once, it's added to an object cache and won't be loaded again until the cache expires (1 hour right now).
+If you want to force the library to skip the object cache, pass `force_refresh=True` in your call:

+    user = api.user.get(123, force_refresh=True)

+To clear out the object cache completely call `clear_object_cache()` on the api object:

+    api.clear_object_cache()

-This has the added benefit of storing every unique API object only once.
+The object cache has another benefit, it stores every unique API object only once.
 So if you loaded that user again and made a change:

     user = api.user.get(123)
     user.first_name = "Billy Bob"

-Now every instance of that user is updated, eg. each user object on list of Ranges:
+Every instance of that user is updated, eg. each user object on list of Ranges:

     print rngs[0].user.first_name # prints "Billy Bob"